 “Emma?”
 G.R Yorkshire said weakly, as she shook his hand enthusiastically.

-“My human business parter, sir,” Gertrude said.
+“My human business partner, sir,” Gertrude said.
 “And friend.”

-“Never mind Lancashire – Grim UK will be blown away,” the Secretary said.
+“Never mind Lancashire – Grim UK will be so impressed” the Secretary said.
 “Talk about moving with the times!
-Gertrude – er, Reaper Leeds, this is setting the standard!”
+Gertrude – I mean, Reaper Leeds, this is setting the standard!”

 “Why, thank you.
 What do you think, sir?”